 How could your packaging be reused in a functional way that adds to the product you’re selling.

 If there is one thing we know it is that children love to play with a cardboard box.
 So taking this idea to spark your inspiration could your product come in a box that creates a dolls house or board game as an added toy?

 Think of how you can relate this analogy to your product range and consider ideas such as:

 The Blue Planet II effect and Pantone Colour of the Year 2019 being Living Coral.
 Means consumers are much more conscious about the effect of climate change on the world and in turn how this translates to their purchasing habits.

 This has seen a rise in natural materials and a need for brands to be more ethical and transparent in their values.

 As there is no planet B customers want their products and packaging to be more eco-friendly and sustainable.
 Especially as this aligns with changing attitudes to their values and beliefs.

 There’s been a rise in the use and demand of natural materials.
 Consider the below list that works well for packaging:

 Be visually inspired by these packaging trends on the Pinterest board I’ve curated for you.

-Arnold & Bird was started by Joanne Griffin to creatively empower design-led souls in making their ideas a reality.
-She specialises in producing product development ideas for creative businesses to expand their range and bespoke graphic design.
+Arnold & Bird was started by Joanne Griffin to help home & gift retailers see what’s possible and stretch their products ideas even further.
+She specialises in producing product development ideas and designs for creative brands that are intentionally planned to sell and grow your business